Chhattisgarhi language

-Chhattisgarhi (छत्तीसगढ़ी) is an Indo-Aryan language spoken by approximately 16.25 million people from Chhattisgarh, Odisha, Madhya Pradesh and Maharashtra in India.
-It is the co-official language of Chhattisgarh along with Hindi.
+Chhattisgarhi (छत्तीसगढ़ी) is an Indo-Aryan language spoken by approximately 16.25 million or 1.62 crore people in Chhattisgarh, western Odisha, Madhya Pradesh and Maharashtra in India.
+It is the co-official language of Chhattisgarh alongside Hindi.
 It is grouped within the Eastern Hindi languages and is counted by the Indian national census as a dialect of Hindi.